O-scanlyn History, Family Crest & Coats of Arms

-Another 155 words (11 lines of text) covering the years 127 and 1272 are included under the topic Early O'Scanlyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O-scanlyn research.
+Another 77 words (6 lines of text) covering the years 127 and 1272 are included under the topic Early O-scanlyn History in all our PDF Extended History products and printed products wherever possible.

-Ireland during the Middle Ages was an inconsistent endeavor at best.
+The recording of names in Ireland during the Middle Ages was an inconsistent endeavor at best.
 Since the general population did not know how to read or write, they could only specify how their names should be recorded orally.
-Research into the name O'Scanlyn revealed spelling variations, including Scanlan, O'Scannell, O'Scanlan, O'Scanlon, MacScanlan, Scanlin and many more.
+Research into the name O-scanlyn revealed spelling variations, including Scanlan, O'Scannell, O'Scanlan, O'Scanlon, MacScanlan, Scanlin and many more.